tkumar07/GiftTrackr/team/LEARNING.md

 Tanish:
 My background is mainly in Python and C++ for backend development, from UCSB coursework, summmer internships, and personal projects.
 Interested in deep learning and computer vision.

+Friday Oct-13th Section:

+Ben:
+Benefits: Easy to use, Javascript is simple, and able to deploy to IOS and android with realtive simplicty
+Challenges: Having to deal with node/expo installation.
+Javascript is not a great language, and the devleopment environent is not as nice as swift (IMO).

+Marie:
+Benefit: lots of existing documentation, and skill transfer from React
+Challenge: Expo CLI may be limiting

+Archit:

+Shang-Hsun:
+Good: Real-time Updates
+Bad: No Support for Parallel Threading

+Tanish:
+benefit: reuseable components
+challenge: harder to debug